 Speak with an experienced medical malpractice lawyer today

-The law firm of Schochor and Staton, P.A. represents patients hurt by medical mistake across the country from offices in Baltimore, Maryland, and Washington, DC.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. represents patients hurt by medical mistake across the country from offices in Baltimore, Maryland, and Washington, DC.
 We offer a free consultation to discuss your case.
 Contact us online or call 410-234-1000 today.